 Most pillows should be washed at least twice a year, but some may require more frequent care.
 Over time, your pillows can trap dirt, sweat, oil, and even fungus.
 If left unwashed, these problems can lead to odors and health concerns.

 Cleaning your pillows is the best way to make sure they last as long as possible, but eventually even the most well-maintained pillow needs to be replaced.
-We usually recommend replacing your pillows every 1 to 2 years, but some pillows can last up to 5 years with proper care.
+We usually recommend replacing your pillows every 1 to 2 years, but the best pillows can last up to 5 years with proper care.